Body found on boat ramp, suspect in custody

-The body of a Hispanic man was found on a boat ramp in Eastabuchie in Jones County on Sunday morning and a suspect is in custody in an investigation that has been turned over to the Forrest County Sheriff’s Department.
+Police found the body of a Hispanic man on a boat ramp in Eastabuchie in Jones County on Sunday, and a suspect is in custody in an investigation led by the Forrest County Sheriff’s Department.

-The victim was killed with a gunshot to the head, but it’s believed that the shooting happened in Forrest County and the body was dumped at Eastabuchie Park, sources with knowledge of the investigation said.

-The Jones County Sheriff’s Department received a call just before noon on Sunday when someone in the park discovered the body.
-Investigators from the JCSD and Jones County District Attorney’s Office responded and are assisting with the case.
+The Jones County Sheriff’s Office received a call just before noon Sunday stating someone had discovered the body.
+Investigators from the JCSD and Jones County District Attorney’s Office are assisting with the case.
+Sources with knowledge of the investigation said the victim was found with a gunshot wound to the head and that the shooting may have occurred in Forrest County before the body was dumped.

-Felipe Ventura, 34, of Hattiesburg was booked into the Forrest County Jail on a murder charge just after 3 a.m. on Monday, according to jail records.
-The victim is believed to be Ramone Santiago.
-The two were friends, sources said, but no motive was known.
-The investigation is reportedly spanning Forrest, Jones and Covington counties.
+Felipe Ventura, 34, of Hattiesburg was booked at Forrest County Jail on a murder charge at around 3 a.m.
+Monday, according to jail records.
+The victim is believed to be Ramone Santiago, a purported friend to the suspect.
+The motive for the killing remains unclear.

+The investigation, which now spans Forrest, Jones and Covington counties, is ongoing.

+According to Rafael Bailey, investigator at FCSD, details of the case will remain undisclosed pending investigation.

 (0) comments